 Rather than bothering with secure deletion, you should instead protect your phones and tablets against unwanted visitors: Enable a fingerprint ID or at least a PIN code to prevent anyone but you from accessing your devices.
 If no one else has access, they can’t mess around and recover erased files, which would take a high level of technical know-how anyway.
 All iOS devices, as well as all Android devices that run version 6.0 (Marshmallow) or later, apply encryption by default.
 So as long as you protect your lock screen, you’ll be able to protect your data as well.

 That said, if you’re getting rid of your mobile device, you should perform a complete factory reset to securely wipe everything on it.
 As always, make sure you have backups before you do.
-Your next step in iOS will be to hit the Reset option within the General menu inside the Settings app.
-On an Android device, open Settings and head to System, Advanced, and then Reset options.
+Your next step in iOS will be to hit the Transfer or Reset Phone option within the General menu inside the Settings app, then hit Reset.
+On an Android device, open Settings and head to System, then Reset options.
 In there, you’ll find Erase all data (factory reset).
 In some cases, it is technically possible to retrieve data after such a reset, but that would require FBI levels of skills, so don’t lose sleep over it.

 One final option we haven’t mentioned is putting on a pair of safety goggles and taking a hammer to your hard drive or smartphone and bashing it into oblivion.
 For good measure, you can run a few nails through the hard drive or flash storage to make sure it can never be accessed again.
 After that type of damage, no one will ever touch your deleted files.
 If you’re getting rid of your computer or mobile device, physical destruction is the ultimate in paranoid data protection.